-- 1. the counterparties with which the transaction is carried out, and the nature of the relationship: - 2. a brief description of the characteristics, methods, terms and conditions of the transaction; - 3. the reasons for and the interests in the transaction, as well as the effects of the transaction on the balance sheet, the income statement and financial situation; - 4. the methods for determining the terms and conditions applied, reference to market standards and any opinions provided by independent experts; - 5. proof of approval of the transaction despite a negative opinion from the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group; - 6. proof of actual compliance with any conditions set forth in the favourable opinion, where required, of the Committee; - 7. for transactions deemed exempt from application of the decision-making rules, an illustration of the elements of proof considered significant for the exemption.
+- 1. the counterparties with which the transaction is carried out, and the nature of the relationship; - 2. a brief description of the characteristics, methods, terms and conditions of the transaction;

+- 3. the reasons for and the interests in the transaction, as well as the effects of the transaction on the balance sheet, the income statement and financial situation; - 4. the methods for determining the terms and conditions applied, reference to market standards and any opinions provided by independent experts; - 5. proof of approval of the transaction despite a negative opinion from the Committee for Transactions with Related Parties; - 6. proof of actual compliance with any conditions set forth in the favourable opinion, where required, of the Committee; - 7. for transactions deemed exempt from application of the decision-making rules, an illustration of the reasons for exemption and of the elements of proof considered significant for the exemption.
 In particular, for ordinary transactions and for transactions at market-equivalent conditions completed with counterparties not affiliated with the Intesa Sanpaolo Group, the structures provide information on the findings provided for in the section 7.3.